Dasharo/docs/docs/transparent-validation/msi-z690/laboratory-assembly-guide.md

 * serial connection to the platform,
 * controlling power supply,
 * enabling basic power actions with the platform (power off/power on/reset),
-* external flashing with the RTE.
+* external flashing with the RTE,
+* reading power status.

 ### Serial connection